-Deep abdominal breathing exercises are a type of “relaxing exercise” that physical culturists advocated in order to relax.
+Deep abdominal breathing exercises are a type of “relaxing exercise” that physical culturists advocated to relax.
 W.R.C.
-Latson, M.D., famous for writing The Secrets of Mental Supremacy, wrote relaxing exercise was necessary in order to support an unremitting determination to relax at all times and under all circumstances.
+Latson, M.D., famous for writing The Secrets of Mental Supremacy, wrote relaxing exercise was necessary to support an unremitting determination to relax at all times and under all circumstances.

 You are never too tired to take a relaxing exercise, no matter how tired or irritated you are, Latson wrote.

 Yoga and tai chi could be considered a form of relaxing exercise.
 So could clenching and releasing the muscles of the body, as with a full-body isometric contraction.

 Macfadden recommended taking an “air bath.”
 This simply means exposing all of your skin to the air.
 This can be followed up with a cold bath with a wet towel or sponge.